xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

 3. Click **Connect** to verify whether ADO is connected successfully.

-## Configure the Integration
+### Configure the Integration

 After successfully authenticating with ADO, all relevant ADO Projects will be retrieved and displayed in the drop-down list of **Project**.

 To configure the intergration, do as follows:

-### 1. Select a project for submitting the test run
+1. Select a Project for Submitting the test run.

-- Select a project in the **Project** drop-down list for submitting the test run.
+    - Select a fetched project in the **Project** drop-down list.

     - The **Test Artifacts Mapping** and **Submission Option** fieldsets are expanded automatically.
 You can customize the settings in each section.

-    > **Note**
+        > If you want to fetch the lastest projects list > click **Fetch Project**.

+2. Conduct Test Artifacts Mapping.

+    > **What is Test Configuration?**
     >
-    > If you want to fetch the lastest list of projects > click **Fetch Project**.

-### 2. Conduct Test Artifacts Mapping

-What is Test Point?

-- Test cases by themselves are not executable.
-When you add a test case to a test suite then test point(s) are generated.
-A test point is a unique combination of test case, test suite, configuration, and tester.

-- If you have a test case as "Test login functionality" and you add 2 configurations to it as Edge and Chrome then this results in 2 test points.
-Now these test points can be executed.
-On execution, test results are generated.
-Through the test results view (execution history) you can see all executions of a test point.
-The latest execution for the test point is what you see in the execute tab.

-- Hence, test cases are reusable entities.
-By including them in a test plan or suite, test points are generated.
-By executing test points, you determine the quality of the product or service being developed.

-What is Test Configuration?

-- A test configuration is a combination of configuration variable values.
+    > **A test configuration is a combination of configuration variable values**.
 Your configuration variables could be, for example, operating system, browser, CPU type, database.
 A configuration might be "Windows 8 + 32-bit CPU" or "Windows 10 + 64-bit CPU."

-To conduct, go to the **Test Artifacts Mapping** to customize the **Execution Status Mapping** and the **Test Configuration Mapping**.
+[Learn more](https://docs.microsoft.com/en-us/azure/devops/test/test-different-configurations?view=azure-devops)

+    In the **Test Artifacts Mapping**:

-- Execute the status mapping in the **Execution Status Mapping**, map Katalon Studio's Execution Status to ADO test status.
+    - Map Katalon Studio's Execution Status to ADO test status in the **Execution Status Mapping**.

-- In the **Test Configuration Mapping**, you can also **Add** or **Remove** an item to customize the settings.
+    - Map testing environment in Katalon Studio to configurations fetched from ADO in the **Test Configuration Mapping**, you can also **Add** or **Remove** an item to customize the settings.

-### 3. Config Submission Options
+3. Config Submission Options.

-- Select a test plan in the drop-down list to submit the test run.

-> **Note**
+    > **What is Test Point?**
     >
+    > **A test point is a unique combination of test case, test suite, configuration, and tester**.
+Test cases by themselves are not executable.
+When you add a test case to a test suite then test point(s) are generated.
+[Learn more](https://docs.microsoft.com/en-us/azure/devops/test/new-test-plans-page?view=azure-devops#execute-tab)

+    - Select a fetched test plan in the drop-down list.
+    - Enter the required **Test Run Name**.
+    - Enter **Build Number** > click **Verify** to check if your number is valid.

-> If you want to fetch the lastest list of test plans > click **Fetch Test Plans**.
+        > If you want to fetch the lastest test plans list > click **Fetch Test Plans**.

-- Select **Automatically submit test run**.
-- Enter the **Test Run Name** and **Build Number** to
+    - Decide when and what to submit test results.

-## Map test cases between Katalon Studio and Azure DevOps
+### Map test cases between Katalon Studio and Azure DevOps

-### In Katalon Studio
+**In Katalon Studio:**

 1. Double-click on a Test Case to open the test case view.
 2. Select **Integrations** tab > specify the Test Case's ID(s) of ADO.
 3. Click **Verify** to check whether the test case is valid > **Save**.

-## Add test results to Azure DevOps
+### Create Test Run and Submit Test Results to Azure DevOps after execution

+> Ensure that you have already taken the stated steps.

+When the execution finishes, the test run is created and test results are uploaded automatically to ADO in the format specified as below:

+Test case result of each test case should display these fields:
+- Outcome = Azure status in Status Mapping.
+- Test Case Title = Title of the executed test case in ADO.
+- Machine name = Hostname in report.
+- Duration =  The elapsed time of each test case.
+- Error message = The test case message whenever the Katalon test case status is FAILED or ERROR.